-Rather than clutter the text with hundreds of footnotes, I have listed my sources under "Notes and References" (beginning on page 371) including notes by page number followed by sources specific to each chapter.
-Most of the direct quotations cited may be found by searching one of the transcriptions which are accessible online (see page 373).
+Rather than clutter the text with hundreds of footnotes, I have listed my sources under "Notes and References" (beginning on page Error!
+Reference source not found.Error!
+Bookmark not defined.) including notes by page number followed by sources specific to each chapter.
+Most of the direct quotations cited may be found by searching one of the transcriptions which are accessible online (see page Error!
+Bookmark not defined.).